AngelSpace2028/UPGRADE_LZMAJP/README.md

-Group: Jurijus Pacalovas and Vincent Geoghegan helped add 1 byte to the front markers.
+Jurijus Pacalovas
-We use markers for my paq: use 1-2 bytes; also use 1 byte: uses 00 63 00 00 or 28 B5 2F FD
+I use markers for my paq: use 1-2 bytes; also use 1 byte: uses 00 63 00 00 or 28 B5 2F FD

 Checked:

-Group: Jurijus Pacalovas and Vincent Geoghegan helped add 1 byte to the front markers.
-We use markers for my paq: use 1-2 bytes; also use 1 byte: uses 00 63 00 00 or 28 B5 2F FD
+I use markers for my paq: use 1-2 bytes; also use 1 byte: uses 00 63 00 00 or 28 B5 2F FD

-Here is Portfolio UPGRADE_PAQJPVG
+Here is Portfolio UPGRADE_LZMAPAQJP
 Have written by Jurijus Pacalovas in September 25 in 2026 year

 PJP-9

-The best of the best JP
+The best of the best Majorana program written by Jurijus Pacalovas